guanggevwu/ZEUS_Tango_control/README.md

 pip install -r requirements.txt
 ```

-- Set the enviroment variables.
+- Set the environment variables.
   TANGO_HOST = 192.168.131.90:10000

 ## Introduction

 - File structure.
-In each device type folder, there are a few files in it.
+In each device type folder, there are a few files.
 They are device server file, client GUI file, menu file and example code file. it is recommended to use "menu.py" as the GUI to start server and client.
 - The following examples are mostly for code user.
-However, you should be able to find the corresponding configurations in the GUI easily.
+However, you should be able to find the corresponding configurations in the [Taurus GUI](https://taurus-scada.org/) easily.

 ## Basler camera

-The example code shows how to trigger the Basler camera by sending a software trigger.
+The example code shows how to trigger a Basler camera by sending a software trigger.

 ```python
 import tango